NAS Whidbey Island VAQ Squadron Trains at the ‘Cradle of Naval Aviation’

-PENSACOLA, Fla. -- Service members with the Naval Air Station (NAS) Whidbey Island-based Electronic Attack Squadron (VAQ) 129 Vikings conduct post-flight checks on an EA-18G Growler at NAS Pensacola following a training mission Jan.
-29. The (VAQ) 129 Vikings conducted a two-week training detachment at NAS Pensacola in late January and early February, conducting aircraft familiarization, low altitude and basic maneuver training.
-(Official U.S. Navy Photo by Garrett Dipuma)
+PENSACOLA, Fla. – The Electronic Attack Squadron (VAQ) 129 Vikings conducted a two-week training detachment at Naval Air Station (NAS) Pensacola in late January and early February.

+VAQ-129 conducted aircraft familiarization, low altitude and basic maneuver training during the detachment’s two-week stay in Florida.

+The Whidbey Island-based squadron chose to train at NAS Pensacola because the weather, facilities, staff and airspace lend themselves to a superior training opportunity during winter months.

 |Date Taken: